 I want you to see what the emphasis is as Paul writes this.
 It is God who has blessed us with all spiritual blessings.

-Ephesians 1:5-12 Having predestinated us [God did that.] unto the adoption of children by [through] Jesus Christ to Himself, according to the good pleasure of His will, to the praise of the glory of His grace, wherein He has made us accepted in the beloved.
-In whom we have redemption through His blood, the forgiveness of sins, according to the riches of His grace; Wherein He has abounded toward us in all wisdom and prudence; having made known unto us the mystery of His will, according to His good pleasure which He has purposed in Himself: That in the dispensation of the fulness of times He might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in Him: In whom also we have obtained an inheritance, being predestinated according to the purpose of Him who works all things after the counsel of His own will: That we should be to the praise of His glory, who first trusted in Christ.
+Ephesians 1:5-12 Having predestinated us [God did that] unto the adoption of children by [through] Jesus Christ to Himself, according to the good pleasure of His will, to the praise of the glory of His grace, wherein He has made us accepted in the beloved.
+In whom we have redemption through His blood, the forgiveness of sins, according to the riches of His grace; wherein He has abounded toward us in all wisdom and prudence; having made known unto us the mystery of His will, according to His good pleasure which He has purposed in Himself: That in the dispensation of the fullness of times He might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in Him: In whom also we have obtained an inheritance, being predestinated according to the purpose of Him who works all things after the counsel of His own will: That we should be to the praise of His glory, who first trusted in Christ.

 Did you notice how many times Paul names what God has done in order for us to be in this peculiar position?
-The concept of creating a body of people that we now know of as the sons of God - the church, was conceived in His mind before the foundation of the world.
+The concept of creating a body of people that we now know of as the sons of God—the church—was conceived in His mind before the foundation of the world.
 He willed it, He shed its elements.
 He determined it was a purpose to be accomplished according to a plan that was to be executed by and through Jesus Christ in order that all involved would, when the plan was completed, be united in one, the one body that we know of as the church in this chapter, and then in Ephesians 3 is further revealed as being the family of God.

-So the thrust of what Paul has written is that we are caught up and being carried toward the completion of a purpose that we did not conceive, have, neither now nor forever made absolutely no provision for being drawn into so that it can be completed in us, and that we have no power to bring it to pass.
+So the thrust of what Paul has written is that we are caught up and being carried toward the completion of a purpose that we did not conceive of, neither now nor forever made absolutely no provision for being drawn into so that it can be completed in us, and that we have no power to bring it to pass.
 We are His workmanship.
 Let us get things in the right order.

 I am going to show you a fantastic verse that John (Reid) mentioned in his sermon last week in Hebrews 6.
 When things are not translated quite right we are denied a more correct understanding.
 John even mentioned this in his sermon.
 I was glad he said it, and I will repeat it, and maybe now it will have a little bit more meaning for you.